zhijie-group/SIFT/README.md

 -  `eval_3b.sh`
 -  `run_no_random.py`

-Copy the following file into `/opencompass/opencompass/datasets`:
+Copy the following file into `/opencompass/opencompass/datasets` and replace the original file:
 -  `gsm8k.py`